 The Macalister Irrigation District opened with an allocation of 100% high reliability water shares.
-Around 300GL of excess flow has been passed through the Thomson River system due to full storages, low demand and good catchment rainfall.
-The spill period ends on Wednesday, 15 December.
-Most of the storage volume will be needed to meet high reliability entitlements, therefore, it is unlikely that a low reliability water announcement will be made at that time.
+Around 330 GL of excess flow has been passed through the Thomson River system due to full storages, low demand and good catchment rainfall.
+The spill period ends on Wednesday, 15 December at which time an outlook will be issued on low reliability water shares.